pojaghi/In-hand-manipulation/README.md

 ### Code for Mujoco Simulation in OpenAI Gym

-This repository contains the code used in the et. al. submission to Science Robotics.
+This repository contains the code used in Ojaghi et. al. submission to Science Robotics.

 #### Installation